 Despite having gone on for years - since 2009 in fact - the "I'm from Microsoft and you've got a problem with your PC" scam phone calls haven't gone away.
-Find out more about protecting your PC at our Security Advisor.
+Here's everything you need to know about protecting yourself should you receive one.

 Here's the important bit: no legitimate IT security company - certainly not Microsoft - is ever going to call you in this way.
 For one thing, they can't even tell that your PC is infected.
 They've got your name from the phone book, or any one of the thousands of marketing lists on which your details probably reside.
 They know nothing about your home computing set up - they're just chancers.